A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

 In order to achieve robust designs accounting for variation in both the frequency and the geometry parameters, we formulate the following stochastic optimization problem

-The stochastic dimension of the problem under consideration is enormous, since we have 11 geometry parameters per subdomain plus the frequency, and there are 665 subdomains of types 1 and 2 combined.
-Hence, we shall resort to the MVR method described in Section \ref{ssec:mvr} to compute the statistics of the quantity of interest.
-We develop a RB using the DEIM combined with POD for the non-homogeneous radius variation.
-We set $\theta^m \in [-0.127,0.047]a$ as before for the optimization, which in this case leads to $Q = 61$ and $K=23$ elements in the interpolation basis.
-We again use $N=100$ for the RB model, which leads to a reduction in variance of more than two orders of magnitude when evaluated on a random set of realizations of $\bz$ for the design $\widehat{\bm\theta}$.
-This RB is less accurate than the one developed for $\bm\theta$ only, since have considered 11 additional parameters to represent the geometry and we use the same RB size.
-The main difference here is that we employ the RB as a surrogate that correlates with the high-fidelity model, not as a substitute, thus a coarser basis still casts excellent results.
+The stochastic dimension of the problem under consideration is large, since we have 11 geometry parameters per subdomain, and there are 665 subdomains of classes 1 and 2 combined.
+Hence, we shall resort to the MVR method described in Section \ref{ssec:mvr} to evaluate the objective function \eqref{eq:SOgeom}.
+We first develop a RB for the Dirichlet subproblem combining the EIM with POD for the non-homogeneous radius variation.
+We set $\theta^m \in [-0.127,0.047]a$ as before for the optimization, which in this case leads to $Q_G = 61$ and $Q_g=23$ elements in the interpolation basis.
+We again use $N=100$ for the RB model, but since have considered 11 additional parameters to represent the geometry we can expect this RB to be less accurate than the one developed for the homogeneous radii variation.
+The main difference here is that the RB is seen as a surrogate that correlates with the high-fidelity model, not as a substitute, thus a coarser basis still casts excellent results.